denverpost/homicide-report/README.md

 ## How to get the Homicide Report ready for a new year

 The Homicide Report is tied to reporting homicides for a particular city in a particular year.
-Come January, these things need to change:
+Come January, the hard-coded years need to be updated.
+Every hard-coded year that needs changing is marked nearby (usually on the line above) with a `NEWYEAR` label.
+That means running `git grep NEWYEAR` will show a list of files that need editing.

+Here's how it works.

+1. Run `git grep NEWYEAR` on the command line.
+2. Edit the files listed, changing the years in them to the current year.
+Many files will require more than one edit.
+3. Upload the files to production ( `/DenverPost/app/homicide-report` ).
+4. Commit and push your changes.
+5. Pull the changes from production, run the new deploy script.
+6. Update the iframe URLs that reference the previous year on http://www.denverpost.com/denver-homicides/